andrepolischuk/ager/README.md

 Type: `number`, `date`, `array`

-Full year, instance of `Date` or array with date
+Full year, instance of `Date` or array with date.

 #### month

 Type: `number`

-Month in the range `1...12`
+Month in the range `1...12`.

 #### day

 Type: `number`

-Day in the range `1...31`
+Day in the range `1...31`.

 ## License